Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/ISerializationManager.md

 ### GetSerializerModifiers(Type type)

-Gets the serializer modifiers for the specified type.Note that the order is important because the modifiers will be called in the returned order during serialization and in reversed order during deserialization.
+Gets the serializer modifiers for the specified type.
+Note that the order is important because the modifiers will be called in the returned order during serialization and in reversed order during deserialization.

 #### Parameters